-Ensure that the contact surfaces of the tire balancer flange and wheel are clean.
-It is mandatory that the appropriate centering collet (Figure 3, A)--not a cone (Figure 3, B)--and a five-finger style clamping plate (Figure 4, A) are used to mount the wheel on the balancer.

-Use of these tools ensures proper centering and mounting of the wheel on the balancer.
-Audirecommended collets can be ordered through Equipment Solutions (part number HUN2018451).
-An incorrect style of clamp could damage the wheel (Figure 4, C).
+- Ensure that the contact surfaces of the tire balancer flange and wheel are clean.
+It is mandatory that the appropriate centering collet (Figure 2, Image A)--not a cone (Figure 2, Image B)--and a five-finger style clamping plate (Figure 3, Image A) are used to mount the wheel on the balancer. - The use of these tools ensures proper centering and mounting of the wheel on the balancer.
+Audirecommended collets can be ordered through Equipment Solutions (part number HUN2018451). - An incorrect style of clamp could damage the wheel (Figure 3, Image C).

+Figure 2.
+Example of a collet (A) vs. a centering cone (B).

 Figure 3.
-Example of a collet (A) vs. a centering cone (B).

-Figure 4.
-Five-finger style clamping plate (A), wheel properly mounted with a five-finger style clamp (B), and wheel mounted using an incorrect clamping tool/method (C).
+Five-finger style clamping plate (A), wheel properly mounted with a five-finger style clamp (B), and wheel-mounted using an incorrect clamping tool/method (C).

 - Set the tire pressure of each wheel to 36 psi (2.5 bar).
-Use this pressure during all measurements. - Perform a CenteringCheck[®] to ensure that the wheel has been properly mounted on the VAS 6230/Hunter GSP9700 Road Force Measurement[®] system. - With the SmartWeight® feature turned on, measure the RFV and balance of the wheel and tire assembly.
+Use this pressure during all measurements. - Perform a CenteringCheck® to ensure that the wheel has been properly mounted on the VAS 6230/Hunter GSP9700 Road Force Measurement® system. - With the SmartWeight® feature turned on, measure the RFV and balance of the wheel/tire assembly.
 This feature will check both static (hop) and couple (wobble) vibrations to give the best possible weight and placement.
-Do not use "Quick Match" mode since it does not measure radial force.
+Do not use the "Quick Match" mode since it does not measure radial force.